Sir Stirling Moss was one of the founding patrons of the Festival of Speed, and a regular competitor at the Revival.

 "En la rose je fleurie" or "Like the rose, I flourish" is part of the Richmond coat of Arms and motto

-Enjoy a smart yet relaxed venue with uninterrupted views of the start/finish line and easy access to the paddocks.
+Indulge in breakfast, a three course plated lunch and afternoon tea in a smart yet relaxed venue with uninterrupted views of the start line and easy access to the paddocks.

 Join the Officers’ Club and share in a unique and memorable Revival experience.
 Positioned right in the heart of the action, you will have exceptional views of the high-stakes historic racing from the start straight and you will be only steps away from the paddocks.
 With seamless service, charming entertainment and a spirited atmosphere, you will find yourself immersed in the magic of Revival.
 It’s like stepping onto a film set and into a starring role.
-Along with early access to the event and the full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from breakfast through three course lunch to champagne reception and afternoon tea.
+Along with early access to the event and a full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from breakfast and a three course lunch to champagne reception and afternoon tea.

 Positioned right in the heart of the action, the Officers’ Club is steps away from the paddocks and assembly area – where you can see drivers prepare to race – not to mention Freddie March Spirit of Aviation, Revival’s incredible concours of historic aircraft.